yogesh-studypad/cocos-docs/manual/code-ide/function-guides/compiling/package-ios-runtime/en.md

 - **Add development provisioning profile**
 - **Use Code IDE to compile and package a development ipa**

-## 2. Instruction of iOS real mechine debug
+## 2. Instruction of iOS real machine debug

 #####1.
 Distribution Certificates: Apple authorized certification for developer
 #####2.
 UDID(Devices): The Device's uniquely identifies